 # 9 – Under My Thumb

-Interestingly, this 1966 track was never released as a single in any English speaking country, only getting a release in Japan.
+Interestingly, this 1966 track was never released as a single in any English-speaking country, only getting a release in Japan.
 English speakers know it only as an album track from Aftermath, yet it has still managed to become a fan favorite track from this period.

 The song’s lyrics discuss a sexual power struggle between a woman and the male protagonist.
-The song makes it clear that, in the past, the woman had dominance over the man, but he has since managed to switch things around and is now the one in control of the relationship.
+The song makes it clear that, in the past, the woman dominated the man, but he has since managed to switch things around and is now the one in control of the relationship.
 As you can imagine, these lyrics (understandably) did not go down well with feminist groups, not least because the lyrics refer to the girl as being the guy’s pet at one point.
 Jagger has always insisted that the song should not be taken seriously, though it still makes for uncomfortable listening.
-Famously, it was this track which was being performed during the 1969 Altamont Free Concert when Meredith Hunter was killed by one of the gig’s Hells Angel’s security guards.
+Famously, it was this track which was being performed during the 1969 Altamont Free Concert when Meredith Hunter was killed by one of the gig’s Hells Angels’ security guards.

 Thankfully, the song’s unique instrumental and Jagger’s delivery (his breathy grunts are particularly brilliant) are much more palatable than some of the subject matter.
 It’s difficult to know what to make of the song’s “jokey” lyrics, but, thanks to that instrumental, Under the Thumb is nevertheless one of those essential Rolling Stones songs which cannot be ignored.